Danjavia/PWA-ReactJS-Starter-Pack/README.md

 [![graphql-up](http://static.graph.cool/images/graphql-up.svg)](https://www.graph.cool/graphql-up/new/?source=https://raw.githubusercontent.com/Danjavia/PWA-ReactJS-Starter-Pack/master/blog.schema)

-Here is a GraphQL endpoint ready for use with the starter.
+Here is a GraphQL endpoint ready for using with the starter.
 It was settled in your .env and .env.local files

 You can get more info about **Graphql-up** on [https://graph.cool](https://www.graph.cool/graphql-up/).